Performance Portfolio

 Solo playing

 In 2023, he gave two solo recitals, featuring Prokofiev's Piano Sonata no.8 (Op.84), Chopin's Andante Spianato und Grand Polonaise (Op.22), Brahms’ Drei Intermezzi (Op.117) and Kapustin's Concert Etude no.6 "Pastoral" (Op.40).
+Other significant solo works that Hong Xiang has performed include:

 Piano Duo